torrinworx/Blend_My_NFTs/README.md

 In this example, notice how the main components in `Script_Ignore` can be any type of object.
 The collections `Body` and `Arms` are both Attribute collections; `Silver Body_1_75` and `Gold Body_2_25` are Variants of the `Body` Attribute, and have a 75% and 25% generation chance. `Silver Arms_1_75` and `Gold Arms_2_25` are Variants of the `Arm` Attribute and have the same weighted distribution as the `Body` Variants.
 Notice how the Variant collections in the `Arm` Attribute can contain more than one object and object type, this principle can be applied to any Variant collections.

-To download BMNFTs compatable example .blend files checkout this repo here: https://github.com/torrinworx/BMNFTs_Examples
+This repository contains three .blend example files that are compatable with Blend_My_NFTs: https://github.com/torrinworx/BMNFTs_Examples

 # Steps to Generate NFTs